RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-Calibrating a mathematical model by the no-discrepancy calibration can be implemented by the code below. \begin{example} R> set.seed(1) R> X=matrix(1,n,1) R> m_no_discrepancy=rcalibration(input, output,math_model = Bayarri_07, + theta_range = theta_range, X =X, + have_trend = T,discrepancy_type = 'no-discrepancy') R> m_no_discrepancy type of discrepancy function: no-discrepancy number of after burn-in posterior: 8000 0.1385 of proposed calibration parameters are accepted median and 95\% posterior credible interval of calibration parameter 1 are 2.951997 2.264356 3.930725 \end{example} Here we give a constant mean basis using the trend argument \code{X}, such that the mathematical model is $f^M(x,\theta)+\mu$.
-We draw $10,000$ posterior samples with the first $2,000$ as burn-in samples.
-One can adjust the number of posterior samples by argument \code{S} and \code{S\_0} in the \code{calibration} function.
-The median of the posterior samples of $\theta$ is $2.95$, and the $95\%$ posterior interval interval is around $(2.26, 3.93)$.
-Around $14\%$ samples was accepted by the Metropolis algorithm.
-To use a proposal distribution of the calibration parameter with a smaller standard deviation, one can adjust \code{sd\_proposal} below \begin{example} R> m_no_discrepancy_small_sd=rcalibration(input, output,math_model = Bayarri_07, + theta_range = theta_range, + sd_proposal = c(rep(0.025,dim(theta_range)[1]), + rep(0.25,dim(as.matrix(input) )[2]),0.25), + X =X, have_trend = T,discrepancy_type = 'no-discrepancy') R> m_no_discrepancy_small_sd type of discrepancy function: no-discrepancy number of after burn-in posterior: 8000 0.2613 of proposed calibration parameters are accepted median and 95\% posterior credible interval of calibration parameter 1 are 2.935007 2.19352 3.933492 \end{example} Here the first $p_{\theta}$ terms in \code{sd\_proposal} is the standard deviation of the proposal distribution of the calibration parameter, chosen as $0.025$ of the range of the calibration parameter.
-The default choice is $0.05$.
-The next $p_x+1$ parameters are standard deviation of the inverse logarithm of the range parameter and nugget parameters in GaSP and S-GaSP calibration, discussed in following subsections.
-The median and $95\%$ posterior credible interval with different proposal distributions do not change much in the no-discrepancy calibration in this example.
+The no-discrepancy calibration is implemented by the code below. \begin{example} R> set.seed(1) R> X=matrix(1,n,1) R> m_no_discrepancy=rcalibration(input, output,math_model = Bayarri_07, + theta_range = theta_range, X =X, + have_trend = T,discrepancy_type = 'no-discrepancy') R> m_no_discrepancy type of discrepancy function: no-discrepancy number of after burn-in posterior samples: 8000 0.1385 of proposed calibration parameters are accepted median and 95\% posterior credible interval of calibration parameter 1 are 2.951997 2.264356 3.930725 \end{example} Here we {use} a constant mean basis using the mean (or trend) argument \code{X}, such that the mathematical model is $f^M(x,\theta)+\mu$.
+We draw $10,000$ posterior samples with the first $2,000$ samples used as burn-in samples.
+One can adjust the number of posterior and burn-in samples by argument \code{S} and \code{S\_0} in the \code{calibration} function, respectively.
+We found that the median of the posterior samples of $\theta$ is $2.95$, and the $95\%$ posterior interval is around $(2.26, 3.93)$.
+Around $14\%$ of the samples were accepted by the Metropolis algorithm.
+Here the first $p_{\theta}$ terms in \code{sd\_proposal} is the standard deviation of the proposal distribution of the calibration parameter, where the default choice is $0.05$, and the next $p_x+1$ parameters are the standard deviation of the inverse logarithm of the range parameter and nugget parameters in GaSP and S-GaSP calibration, discussed in the next subsection. {The code below reduces \code{sd\_proposal} to $0.025$ of the range of the parameter space to make a larger proportion of the posterior samples accepted by the algorithm:} \begin{example} R> m_no_discrepancy_small_sd=rcalibration(input, output,math_model = Bayarri_07, + theta_range = theta_range, + sd_proposal = c(rep(0.025,dim(theta_range)[1]), + rep(0.25,dim(as.matrix(input) )[2]),0.25), + X =X, have_trend = T,discrepancy_type = 'no-discrepancy') R> m_no_discrepancy_small_sd type of discrepancy function: no-discrepancy number of after burn-in posterior samples: 8000 0.2613 of proposed calibration parameters are accepted median and 95\% posterior credible interval of calibration parameter 1 are 2.935007 2.19352 3.933492 \end{example} Around 26\% of the posterior samples are accepted.
+In this example, the median and $95\%$ posterior credible intervals are similar to the one having a proposal distribution with smaller standard deviation.